 The campsite opens on Thursday evening, around 5pm, and closes Monday at noon – just enough time to sleep off the night before!
 The main arena opens around noon on Friday and we jump straight in with live music.
 It’s then open until noon on Monday.
 There are plenty of food and drink options a short stroll away in Rothesay for Thursday night and some great local pubs.

 We make sure there is a good range of food and drink options available throughout the festival with an emphasis on delicious local food and craft drinks.
 We cater for carnivores to herbivores and stock a great range of alcoholic drinks.
 Check out our post on some of the food and drink choices we will have here: http://www.butefest.co.uk/4-tasty-treats/

 Can I bring my own food and drink?

 You are welcome to bring food and drink with you to the campsite.
-We ask that you do not use a BBQ on the grass and cook a safe distance away from your tent.
+No BBQs or campfires sorry.
 We allow people to bring one drink at a time each into the main arena.

 What could I do on Bute before or after ButeFest?

 There’s loads to do on Bute, we have beautiful beaches, historic sites, tons of places to eat, drink and shop, and lots of other fun stuff to do.
 We’ve suggested some activities here: http://www.butefest.co.uk/8-reasons/ and the weekend before ButeFest you can enjoy the Open Studios Trail: http://www.butestudiotrail.com/

 Our festival toilets will be cleaned regularly throughout the festival.